Free Texas Driving Test 2026

 Use Your Turn Signals

 Always use your turn signals when changing lanes, turning, or merging.
+Make sure to signal early—activate your turn signal at least 100 feet before making a turn—to give other road users enough time to react.
 This demonstrates to the examiner that you know your surroundings and communicate your intentions to other drivers.

 Understanding the Texas Driver License Process